antvis/G2/site/docs/manual/extra-topics/experimental-spec-api.en.md

   .transform({ type: 'stackEnter' });
 ```

-## Application scenarios
+## Application Scenarios

 Of course, Spec API is not only simple, it also has more application scenarios:

-* **Smart visualization**: Recommendations and error corrections can be made based on Spec.
+* **Smart Visualization**: Recommendations and error corrections can be made based on Spec.
-* **Upper layer encapsulation**: Converting the Options corresponding to Spec will be easier than calling them directly.
+* **Higher-Level Abstraction**: Transforming the Options corresponding to Spec is easier than direct invocation.
-* **Low code construction**: You can directly generate a configuration panel based on Spec and build a BI tool.
+* **Low Code Construction**: You can directly generate a configuration panel based on Spec and build a BI tool.
-* **Chart operations**: Spec can also be regarded as a data structure.
+* **Chart Operations**: Spec can also be regarded as a data structure.
 If it is a data structure, it can perform a series of operations, such as adding pictures, etc.
-* **Server-side rendering**: You can directly render the Options corresponding to Spec into images.
+* **Server-Side Rendering**: You can directly render the Options corresponding to Spec into images.
 * ......

 Later, G2 will make a series of tools based on this new set of APIs for everyone to use.
-If you have ideas, you can discuss and participate here.[Build together](https://github.com/antvis/G2/discussions)。
+If you have ideas, you can discuss and participate here.
+[Build together](https://github.com/antvis/G2/discussions)。

 ## Case